.

 Forecasting Fundamentals:

-Proven Practices for Predicting Call Workload
+Proven Practices for Predicting Call Workload (core program course)

-Without a solid forecast in place, the best staffing designs and schedule plans just aren't relevant.
-While forecasting approaches range from simple gut feel to complex mathematical modeling, there are several that every call center manager should know about.
 This session reviews the most popular techniques used for forecasting and the advantages and risks of each.
 Attendees will learn about the step-by-step approach used by most call centers called time-series analysis, including a case study and an exercise to complete after the class.
 Tips will be provided on forecasting short-cuts and when to use them.
-Seminar attendees will learn to:

 • Describe the importance of accurate forecasting and cost implications of doing it poorly.